mtakeshi1/power-usage-comparisons/README.md

 steps:

 - start scaphandre on the test server
+- disable CPU scale-down on the test server (modern CPU's will slow down when there's no load to not waste so much energy)
 - take a baseline power measure for roughly 1 hour (the server will be mostly idle but I imagine it will still draw some power).
 This will be deducted from the power usage when running the application
 - start a fresh database (not in the same server as the application)
-- run benchmark for an hour
+- run benchmark (the clients will be run from the same machine as the database)
 - stop everything and collect measures (subtracting the power usage from the baseline measure before)

-Each 'request' will actually be four http requests:
+Each 'story' will be made of four http requests:

 - GET to /products
 - GET to 5 random products
 - POST to /order/new with the 5 products
 - GET to /order/{id}

-I will run three separate workloads:

-- cold start: a single thread making 1 request per second for 10 minutes
-- hot application, low load: after warmup, without restarting the application, 10 threads making 1 request per second
-- hot application, medium load: after warmup, without restarting the application, 100 threads making 2 request per second
+I've done two tests:

+- [Fixed Request Rate for a set duration] (Test1.md)
+- [Non stop requests for a set duration] (Test2.md)

 There are a couple more tests that I want to make, but not sure if I will get to: